-- Students interested in clinical or counseling psychology may enroll in Psychology 370 during the fall semester and then complete a supervised internship in a clinical setting during the spring semester. - Students interested in developmental psychology may enroll in Psychology 365 in the fall semester and then complete a supervised internship in a developmental setting in the spring semester. - Students interested in industrial/organizational psychology may enroll in Psychology 377 in the fall semester and then Management 451 (Business Consulting) in the spring.
-Management 451 will place teams of students in the field as business consultants. - Students interested in basic research will enroll in Psychology 491 in the fall and Psychology 492 in the spring.
+- Students interested in clinical or counseling psychology may enroll in Psychology 370 during the fall semester and then complete a supervised internship, PSYC 481, in a clinical setting during the spring semester. - Students interested in developmental psychology may enroll in Psychology 365 in the fall semester and then complete a supervised internship, PSYC 482, in a developmental setting in the spring semester. - Students interested in basic research will enroll in Psychology 360 in the fall and Psychology 491 in the spring.
 They will conduct an experiment of their own design.
 The results of the study will be summarized in a final written research report.